bhautik-domadiya/Ecommerce-Api/src/README.md

-# Project Title
+# Ecommerce-Api

-A brief description of what this project does and who it's for
+A project can use to make the graphql connection between frontend and backend

 ## instalation
 - [Install Node.js](https://nodejs.org/en/)